Showcasing activity for Ofsted

 Everyone should understand their part in building pupils’ resilience and how to spread a positive culture throughout the school.

-When seeking to support the personal development, behaviour and welfare of children, consider how the school might measure and track pupils’ starting points and their outcomes to show what it is doing is effective.
+When seeking to support the personal development, behaviour and welfare of children and young people, consider how the school might measure and track pupils’ starting points and their outcomes to show what it is doing is effective.